bioinformaticsdotca/EPI_2023/module2.md

     - `-k2,2n` sort secondarily by genomic coordinates
 - `bedGraphToBigWig` convert bedGraph file to bigWig
 ### Step 5B : Visualization of pileup tracks continued
-**Code:**
+- we're converting the `bedgraph` file to a `bigWig` file.
+- note `bedgraph` is an extension of bed(genomic coordinates) + a column with a numeric value
+    - in our case pileup/coverage
+- a bigWig is a binary version of a `wig` file
+    - wig has a different format : https://useast.ensembl.org/info/website/upload/wig.html
+    - the preferred convention for displaying data on a track **Code:**
 ```
 ###Shell###